Step-by-step instructions to install Pi Node on Linux.

 Should I use auto-update?

-and perform all required migrations.
-Some migrations may take few hours to complete.
-If you want to have
+Autoupdate will automatically update your mainnet node to the latest version when a new version is released and perform all required migrations.
+Some migrations may take a few hours to complete.
+If you want to have more control over the update process, you should not enable auto update and use the

-1) Collect your existing values
+Step 1: Collect your existing configuration settings

-• node_seed (from mainnet.env or stellar-core.cfg)
+node_seed (from mainnet.env or stellar-core.cfg)

 grep -E '^(NODE_SEED|NODE_PRIVATE_KEY)=' ./mainnet.env